Reputation is an ever-changing thing – it can be made or destroyed in a matter of seconds.

 In the span of months, a hospital’s reputation can move positively and negatively, reflecting the impact of news coverage, public rating or financial status.

-One of the major features that can impact a hospital’s reputation is its infection control procedures and their effectiveness.
+One of the major features that can impact a hospital’s reputation, aside from how the hospital stays clean, is its infection control procedures and their effectiveness.

 What is infection control?